-The villages in the Sabine hills north of Rome are rich in history and culture.
+What to do and where to go in the Sabine hills north of Rome.
+An area rich in history and culture.

 Where is Sabina and what is it best known for?
 For many people who live in Rome it is an area they have heard of but never visited.
 It starts about 30 km north-east of the city and runs on up the eastern bank of the Tiber for about another 50 km, while extending eastwards from the riverbank into the Apennines of central Italy.